Oman: Dress

 Some men carry the assa, a stick, which can have practical uses or is simply used as an accessory during formal events.
 Omani men, on the whole, wear sandals on their feet.

-The khanjar (dagger) forms part of the national dress and men wear the khanjar on all formal public occasions and festivals.
+The Khanjar (dagger) forms part of the national dress and men wear the Khanjar on all formal public occasions and festivals.
 It is traditionally worn at the waist.
 Sheaths may vary from simple covers to ornate silver or gold-decorated pieces.
-It is a symbol of a man's origin, his manhood and courage.
-A depiction of a khanjar appears on the national flag.
+A depiction of a Khanjar appears on the national flag.

 Omani women wear eye-catching national costumes, with distinctive regional variations.
 All costumes incorporate vivid colours and vibrant embroidery and decorations.
-In the past, the choice of colours reflected a tribe's tradition.
 The Omani women's traditional costume comprises several garments: the kandoorah, which is a long tunic whose sleeves or radoon are adorned with hand-stitched embroidery of various designs.
-The dishdasha is worn over a pair of loose fitting trousers, tight at the ankles, known as a sirwal.
+The dishdasha is worn over a pair of loose-fitting trousers, tight at the ankles, known as a sirwal.
 Women also wear a head shawl most commonly referred to as the lihaf.